STMicroelectronics/STMems_Machine_Learning_Core/configuration_example/README.md

 **Hardware**:

-in this example we will be using the **LSM6DSOX inertial measurement unit (IMU)**, with an accelerometer and a gyroscope sensor (see the next paragraph for more details).
+In this example we will be using the **LSM6DSOX inertial measurement unit (IMU)**, with an accelerometer and a gyroscope sensor (see the next paragraph for more details).
 However, the same procedure also applies to other sensors with MLC support.

 For more details on the hardware: